A History of the Victor-Vanquished Synthesis

 The conqueror became culturally Greek

-Josh Luberisse is a geopolitical analyst and historian specializing in the study of power dynamics, ideological transformation, and the unintended consequences of conflict.
+Josh Luberisse is a geopolitical analyst and author specializing in the study of power dynamics, ideological transformation, and the unintended consequences of conflict.

 Drawing on extensive research in defense studies and historical systems thinking, Luberisse examines how civilizations, empires, and movements are shaped by the very forces they seek to overcome.